anoma/namada/documentation/dev/src/explore/design/ledger/pos-integration.md

   - `total_deltas (required)`
   - (TODO) other standard validator metadata TBA (e.g. alias, website, description, etc.)

 Only NAM tokens can be staked in bonds.
-The tokens being staked (bonds and unbonds amounts) are kept in the PoS account under `{nam_address}/balance/{pos_address}` until they are withdrawn.
+The tokens being staked (bonds and unbonds amounts) together with accumulated rewards (as they are auto-bonded) are kept in the PoS account under `{nam_address}/balance/{pos_address}` until they are withdrawn.

 ## Initialization